-- Having an older boyfriend or girlfriend - .
-Suffering from sexually transmitted infections or becoming pregnant
+- > Having an older boyfriend or girlfriend - Suffering from sexually transmitted infections or becoming pregnant

-If an employee suspects CSE, they will discuss this with the DSL.
+If a member of staff suspects CSE, they will discuss this with the DSL.
 The DSL will trigger the local safeguarding procedures, including a referral to the local authority's children's social care team and the police, if appropriate.